KlausJuhl/POS/README.md

 When you are done press Purchase ("Køb") and the transaction is comitted to Economic.
 The screen is cleared and the system is ready for the next customer.

-To see old transactions press the History button ("Historik").
+To see old transactions press the History button ("Historik"). <br>
 To end the program click on the red button ("Luk") and enter the secret exit code (requires a keyboard) or enter the exit code in the members number.

 ### History
 ![History](image/POS-screen-dump2.JPG)

-The History page shows a list of the last 100 transactions with line details.<br>
+The History page shows a list of the last 100 transactions with line details.
 Enter a members number in order to filter the list.

 ## Installation